julsy-chen/softsteps/README.md

 subtask — hold 'shift' and click on a main task's "+" button OR click on a subtasks's "+" button <br>
 generated tasks — press 'shift' + 'enter' to generate tasks

-"uvicorn main:app --reload" for running backend server (generated tasks) npm start for running website
+"uvicorn main:app --reload" for running backend server (generated tasks)<br>
+npm start for running website

 # Implementing Firebase